GridPane includes the option to easily create a staging website for your primary website, and/or turn a staging website on or off at any point.

 Please note that if you're importing your website via a plugin and overwriting the database, then by default the force login plugin will no longer be active once the import has completed (unless you installed it on your site before migrating it in).
 This will also override the default login credentials.

-When pushing a live to staging or vice versa for the first time, it requires a backup of both your live site and your staging site if one doesn't already exist.
+Previously when pushing from live to staging or vice versa for the first time, it required a backup of both your live site and your staging site if one didn't already exist.
+This is no longer required, and is now taken care of automatically.
+If a backup fails, then the push process will cease to run, and exit.

-Backups are mandatory to prevent your sites being lost forever if you accidentally push the wrong way.
+Backups here are mandatory to prevent your sites being lost forever if you accidentally push the wrong way.
+The skip option above will only work when pushing to your staging sites, but please always proceed with caution, and run backups when you need to.

 Pushing a Website from Staging -> Live or Vice Versa